chao-tic/chao-tic.github.io/_drafts/tls.markdown

 _tp<sub>t</sub>_ is the thread register aka thread pointer (i.e. what FS points to) for thread _t_, and _dtv<sub>t</sub>_ is Dynamic Thread Vector which can be thought of as a two dimensional array that can address any TLS variable by [a module ID and a TLS variable offset](https://sourceware.org/git/?p=glibc.git;a=blob;f=sysdeps/x86_64/dl-tls.h;h=bc18e70b23f03fb9ce59b647b76f0c36e7e27afa;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l24).
 A TLS variable offset is local within a module and bound to each TLS variable at compile time.
 A module in glibc can refer to either an executable or a dynamically shared object, a module ID therefore is an index number for a loaded ELF object in a process.

-Note that for a given running process the module ID for the main executable [will always be 1](https://sourceware.org/git/?p=glibc.git;a=blob;f=elf/rtld.c;h=1b0c74739f967093d26f5867b9b9d552d8b1ad00;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l1232), whereas the shared objects don't know their module IDs until they are loaded and [assigned by the linker](https://sourceware.org/git/?p=glibc.git;a=blob;f=elf/dl-load.c;h=c51e4b3718ef68915d6d80356fa5caade7ef3019;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l1133) (ignoring executables that don't use TLS at all).
+Note that for a given running process the module ID for the main executable [will always be 1](https://sourceware.org/git/?p=glibc.git;a=blob;f=elf/rtld.c;h=1b0c74739f967093d26f5867b9b9d552d8b1ad00;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l1232), whereas the shared objects don't know their module IDs until they are loaded and [assigned](https://sourceware.org/git/?p=glibc.git;a=blob;f=elf/dl-load.c;h=c51e4b3718ef68915d6d80356fa5caade7ef3019;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l1133) by the linker[^main1].

 As for _dtv<sub>t,1</sub>_, _dtv<sub>t,2</sub>_, etc, each of them contains TLS information for a loaded shared object (with module ID 1, 2, etc...) and points to a _TLS block_ that contains the TLS variables within a particular dynamic object.
 A specific TLS variable can be extracted out of this TLS block if its offset is given.

 You might have noticed that the first few elements for the DTV array point to the white portion before the TCB, whereas the last couple point to the other TLS blocks labeled for _Dynamically-Loaded Modules_.
 Dynamically-loaded modules here don't mean _any_ dynamic shared objects, they only refer to the shared objects that are loaded by explicitly calling `dlopen`.

-The white portion before the shaded TCB can be subdivided into TLS blocks (one block corresponds to one loaded module), containing all the TLS variables from the executable and the shared objects that are loaded before the start of the `main()` function.
+The white portion before the shaded TCB can be subdivided into TLS blocks (one block corresponds to one loaded module, delineated with _tlsoffset<sub>1</sub>_, _tlsoffset<sub>2</sub>_, etc..), containing all the TLS variables from the executable and the shared objects that are loaded before the start of the `main()` function.
 This portion is called _static TLS_ in glibc parlance, they are called "static" to distinguish them from the TLS for modules loaded via `dlopen`.

-The TLS variables for these "static" modules (i.e. `DT_NDEEDED` entries) are reachable by a negative constant offset (constant through out the lifetime of the running process) from the thread register.
+The TLS variables for these "static" modules (i.e. `DT_NEEDED` entries) are reachable by a negative constant offset (constant through out the lifetime of the running process) from the thread register.
 For example, the instruction `mov %fs:0xfffffffffffffffc` falls under this category.

 Since the module ID for the executable itself is always 1, _dtv<sub>t,1</sub>_ (i.e. `dtv[1]`) always points to the TLS block of the executable itself (module id 1).
-As it can be seen from the diagram, the linker will places the executable's TLS block right next to the TCB, presumably to keep the executable's TLS variables relatively hot in the cache.
+Additionally, as it can be seen from the diagram, the linker will also always place the executable's TLS block right next to the TCB, presumably to keep the executable's TLS variables in a predictable location and relatively hot in the cache.

 The _dtv<sub>t</sub>_ is a [member variable](https://sourceware.org/git/?p=glibc.git;a=blob;f=sysdeps/x86_64/nptl/tls.h;h=e88561c93412489e532af8e388a8eeb1f879b771;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l46) of `tcbheader_t`, which in turn is [first member variable](https://sourceware.org/git/?p=glibc.git;a=blob;f=nptl/descr.h;h=9c01e1b9863b178c174508b78c7772e71ffdc5ba;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l127) of TCB `pthread`.

 DTV has a deceptively [simple data structure](https://sourceware.org/git/?p=glibc.git;a=blob;f=sysdeps/generic/dl-dtv.h;h=b2346b2b65b272a99ee3b3c1aac36e9af363cc18;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l29), but it's an unfortunate victim of many C trickeries[^c-tricks] (e.g. negative pointer arithmetics, type aliasing, badly named member variables, etc...).

 The first element of the `dtv` array in TCB is a generation counter _gen<sub>t</sub>_, which serves as a version number.
 It helps inform the runtime when a resizing or reconstruction of the DTV is needed.
-Every time when the program calls `dlopen` or `dlfree`, the global generation will get [incremented](https://sourceware.org/git/?p=glibc.git;a=blob;f=elf/dl-open.c;h=f6c8ef1043b9a6cf90419db0f536445389764b7d;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l468).
+Every time when the program does `dlopen` or `dlfree`, the global generation counter will get [incremented](https://sourceware.org/git/?p=glibc.git;a=blob;f=elf/dl-open.c;h=f6c8ef1043b9a6cf90419db0f536445389764b7d;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l468).
 Whenever the runtime detects a use of a DVT and its _gen<sub>t</sub>_ [doesn't match](https://sourceware.org/git/?p=glibc.git;a=blob;f=elf/dl-tls.c;h=c87caf13d6a97ba4981c5ddaba2ecec21f4753b0;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l828) the global generation number, the DTV will be [updated again](https://sourceware.org/git/?p=glibc.git;a=blob;f=elf/dl-tls.c;h=c87caf13d6a97ba4981c5ddaba2ecec21f4753b0;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l622), its _gen<sub>t</sub>_ will be [set to the current global generation number](https://sourceware.org/git/?p=glibc.git;a=blob;f=elf/dl-tls.c;h=c87caf13d6a97ba4981c5ddaba2ecec21f4753b0;hb=437faa9675dd916ac7b239d4584b932a11fbb984#l726).

-The second element of `dtv` is pointing to the main executable's TLS block right next to the TCB in the static TLS.
+As we touched on above, the second element of `dtv` (i.e. `dtv[1]`) is pointing to the main executable's TLS block right next to the TCB in the static TLS.

 The following is the quick overview of the `dtv` array: